Riding on an airplane's wings at 140mph

-(CNN) — Saying Kien Lam was born with a travel bug is a major underestimation.
+Sequim, Washington (CNN) — Saying Kien Lam was born with a travel bug is a major underestimation.

 But even though one of his life goals was to literally walk in the sky, Lam is the first one to downplay his travel ambitions.